 Mesocosm experiment. – In the 2010 mesocosm experiment, tadpole presence alone reduced algal abundance by 50% (Figure 7).
-Mayfly presence did not reduce algal abundance, The best-fit model included fixed effects for tadpole presence, duration of growth, and the initial abundance of algae, and allowed variances to differ between tadpole presence-absence (Table 8).
+Mayfly presence did not reduce algal abundance.
+The best-fit model included fixed effects for tadpole presence, duration of growth, and the initial abundance of algae, and allowed variances to differ between tadpole presence-absence (Table 8).
 Mayfly presence-absence was not included as a fixed effect in this model.
 We found no difference among growth rates of algae among consumer treatments (ANOVA, F3,28 = 0.0011, p < 1.0) (Figure 8).